Ivy’s Stage 4 EGFR+ Adenocarcinoma Non-Small Cell Lung Cancer Story

 First, tell us a bit about yourself

-I have two boys, one of my sons is 20 years old and is a sophomore in college.
+I have 2 boys.
+One of my sons is 20 years old and is a sophomore in college.
 My other son is 18 and is a senior in high school right now.

 Around the middle of 2013, I just started having some issues with my right elbow.
-I couldn’t completely straighten in and it hurt a little bit.
+I couldn’t completely straighten it, and it hurt a little bit.
 The left side of my neck also was bothering me a bit.
-Initially I didn’t think anything of it, but it didn’t go away.
+Initially, I didn’t think anything of it, but it didn’t go away.

-So I went to see my primary care physician.
-He took a look at me, said I was 47 years old, thought it might be my computer and iPad usage.
+I went to see my primary care physician.
+He took a look at me and said I was 47 years old and thought it might be my computer and iPad usage.
 He thought it was an overuse injury.

 You went to a lot of appointments

-For about six months, I went from physical therapy to visiting an orthopedist, getting a cortisone shot in my elbow, seeing a rheumatologist, seeing multiple physical therapists.
+For about 6 months, I went from physical therapy to visiting an orthopedist, getting a cortisone shot in my elbow, seeing a rheumatologist, and seeing multiple physical therapists.